 The YieldPoint Catalog

-More Powerful ARM microcontrollers enable the integration of on-board digital signal processing with Bluetooth 5 wireless telemetry to create wireless/digital instruments that we refer to as the BluTech solution.
-Blutech devices run for years on internal batteries while beaconing their readings every few seconds.
-In addition, up to 30,000 readings can be buffered on the instrument itself and any Blu-tech gateway in range can receive extended advertising packets from up to 16 Blutech instruments of any variety, and backhaul them to the cloud database over Wifi, LTE-M or a micro-satellite network.
-Consequently, the established doctrine for monitoring system design based on instruments, multiplexers, dataloggers and telemetry is disrupted by a new generation of smart instruments.
+More Powerful ARM microcontrollers, or more accurately SoC (System on a Chip)s, enable the integration of on-board digital signal processing, datalogging, and Bluetooth 5.2 wireless telemetry to create wireless/digital instruments which we refer to as the BluTech Instruments.
+BluTech Instruments run for years on internal batteries while “beaconing” their readings every few seconds.
+In addition, up to 30,000 readings can be buffered on the instrument itself and any BluGateway device in range can receive extended advertising packets from up to 16 BluTech instruments of any type, and backhaul the data to the cloud database over WiFi, Ethernet, LTE-M or a micro-satellite network.
+Consequently, the long-established definitions for an instrument, a data-logger, and a gateway have been well-and-truly disrupted.

 More highly integrated solutions means that the solution has never been more reliable! and at the same time, the cost of providing real time monitoring solutions for geotechnical projects has never been lower!